SeannyPhoenix/god-is-the-devil/sketches/definitions-and-synonyms.md

 #### Definition

 Social law is the collective agreement within a society on the spectrum of what is and what is not allowed within the context of that society.
-It is enforced bu those in power.
+It is enforced by those in power.
 Subcultures define and enforce their own laws, which contain modifications and additions.

 #### Synonyms